Learning about a changing state: Introduction

 \section{Introduction}

-This paper presents a tractible model of dynamic information acquisition.
+This paper studies a tractable model of dynamic information acquisition.
 I consider a long-lived Bayesian agent who buys independent signals of an unknown state.
-In contrast to other models that assume the state is fixed, I allow it to vary over time.
+In contrast to other models that assume the state is fixed \citep[see, e.g.,][]{Che-Mierendorff-2019-AER,Fudenberg-etal-2018-AER,Hebert-Woodford-2023-JET,Liang-etal-2018-,Liang-etal-2022-ECTA,Moscarini-Smith-2001-ECTA}, I allow it to vary over time.
 This aligns my model with many real-world settings: \begin{itemize}

 \item \emph{News consumption}: How much attention should we pay to current events, given our knowledge of past events and of news cycle lengths?